01/01/2025

 Related Story: 12 Closet Remodel Projects That Will Transform Your Space

-With a small home, oftentimes rooms and nooks are given multiple purposes, so if your laundry room is actually a closet, there are some stylish ways to organize it as well.
+In a small home, rooms and nooks are given multiple purposes, so if your laundry room is actually a closet, there are some stylish ways to organize it as well.
 Putting up open shelving with baskets above your washer and dryer, like Eden Passante has here, helps keep things organized but still feel open.
-Plus, you can take it one step further and add a cute wallpaper behind the appliances, letting it peek out when the shelves aren’t full.
+Plus, you can take it one step further and add cute wallpaper behind the appliances, letting it peek out when the shelves aren’t full.

 Possibly the most important tip for organizing in general is to not go overboard, and if your closet is starting to feel a bit cluttered, take that as a sign to throw some things out.
 This hosting closet from California Closets by Isabel Ladd looks so neat because it’s not filled to the brim—Ladd has exactly what she needs in there, nothing more, nothing less.